top of page

 A person can know what they want to do differently and still be unable to access that difference in the moment if the capacity to observe, interrupt, stabilize, and redirect is not there.

-Human Capability Development trains the capacities required to work with those patterns.
+Human Capability Development trains the capacities required to work with patterns as they arise.

 The Repatterning Process